scheuclu/scheuclu.github.io/content/contact.md

 title: Contact
 featured_image: ''
 omit_header_text: true
-description: We'd love to hear from you
+description: I'd love to hear from you
 type: page
 menu: main

 ---

-This is an example of a custom shortcode that you can put right into your content.
-You will need to add a form action to the the shortcode to make it work.
-Check out [Formspree](https://formspree.io/) for a simple, free form service.
+Please fill the form below if you'd like to get in touch.

 {{< form-contact action="https://formspree.io/f/mayvvprq"  >}}